First Air Force

-First Air Force is commanded by Lieutenant General Kirk S. Pierce.
+First Air Force is commanded by Lieutenant General M. Luke Ahmann.
 Its Command Chief Master Sergeant is Chief Master Sgt.
-Mikael A. Sundin.
+Denny L. Richardson.

 It has the responsibility for ensuring the air sovereignty and air defense of the Contiguous United States (CONUS), United States Virgin Islands and Puerto Rico.
 As the CONUS NORAD Region (CONR) for North American Aerospace Defense Command, CONR provides air defense in the form of airspace surveillance and airspace control.
 1AF (AFNORTH) is also the designated air component for the United States Northern Command (USNORTHCOM).
 USNORTHCOM's area of responsibility includes the continental United States, Canada, and Mexico, and its air, land and maritime approaches.

 With the transfer of responsibility for continental air defense from the active duty component of the Air Force to the Air National Guard, 1 AF became the first numbered air force to be made up primarily of citizen airmen.
 Furthermore, 1AF now has operational control (OPCON) of the Civil Air Patrol.